 Let it just be said for the record, launching a online-bookstore website in 2020 trying to compete on the general market with a large selection of all genres, your chances are approaching zero.
 Reason for that being, obviously, you will not be able to capture enough market share from people using Amazon over your site.
 But what if you made a site that focuses on selling books exclusively writtin in an specific era and location by a select group of authors.
 To reinforce the image you will now also offer other products from the same area, you will contribute your own expertise and throw in what YOU think is important in the field.
 Once the mix becomes coherent you now start building a BRAND.
 You need to start building this brand, or accumulation of related services and products, around what you are passionate about in life.
 The further you can narrow it down to a niche and give it your own personal touch, the higher your chances of finding highly converting customers who agree with your statements and values.

 5. Saving Time – Customers instantly want to know what you’re about

 Think about prospecting.
 Somebody that has never heard of you or your brand gets in touch with it for the first time.
 What you want, since you don’t run a multi-million-dollar branding campaing, is to get a conversion fast – or at least, a reaction.
 To do that, you need to provide information even faster.
 Think of an ad that tells you nothing but show you a brand logo and a stock-photo.
 I see ads all the time that resemble a mockup rather than trigger an emotional response.
 What reaction are those posts and ads gonna get?
 Zero.
-In essence this is because we are so used to being bombarded with information all day long, we will not be intruiged by some random service by some random person, not intruiged enough to dig and see what it’s about.
+In essence this is because we are so used to being bombarded with information all day long, we will not be intruiged enough by a random service by a random person, to dig and see what it’s about.
 So you either need to create a strong emotional response, which will motivate people to go the extra mile, or be so straight forward with what you are offering, in your branding and communication, that it boils down to a quick yes or no response when asked “Do you want this product or service?”.